Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

         sessionId:m.SessionId)))
     .Returns(Task.CompletedTask);

-// This sets up the receiver to return a sent message off of the queue, or return null.
+// This sets up the receiver to return a message off of the queue, or return null if there are no messages waiting to be received.

 mockSessionReceiver
     .Setup(receiver => receiver.ReceiveMessageAsync(